schadenfred/proscrypt-koans/README.md

 ## koan 1.6: Clone your Fork

 Let's get a copy of your fork of this repository onto your machine using the 'clone' command.
-When you can type:
+When you do:

 `$ cd ~/work/training/proscrypt-koans`